 Tackle a capstone or senior thesis project.
 All of our majors offer capstone or senior thesis courses to support students in producing a significant piece of faculty-supervised scholarship.
 The senior thesis of one of our students, a major in women’s, gender and sexuality studies, was recently recognized as the year’s top student essay in women’s studies at a statewide forum.

-Pursue a research internship or special independent study.
+Pursue independent research or independent study.
 Antiwar movements in 1990s Yugoslavia?
 Veiling practices among Pakistani women?We will work with you to develop a for-credit experience to pursue your passions.One English major, while researching Walt Whitman’s ideas on education reform, scoured old issues of the campus newspaper to discover an 1888 interview, previously unknown to scholars, in which the poet advised, “First, don’t write poetry.”
 When you are ready to apply, please visit the application website for more information about the HSS process.

 Grab your passport.
 Our faculty-led short courses whisk students around the globe for intensive study of one topic, from suffrage in Britain to apartheid in South Africa.
 Research and creative scholarship is central to many travel-study courses.
 In Tanzania, where women endure high rates of infant and maternal mortality, students captured the stories of 120 mothers to share with health practitioners through a web-publishing platform.